Data & Research

 - Available county resources, e.g., opening or closing of jail units; hiring or lay-offs of police officers, court-ordered population caps; and arrangements for leasing beds among counties;

-The metrics provided here may raise useful questions about county-level patterns, but by themselves, do not answer those questions.
-No inferences about the comparative performance of counties, therefore, are warranted on the basis of these measures alone.
+The trends may raise useful questions about county-level patterns, but by themselves, do not answer those questions.
+No inferences about the comparative performance of counties, therefore, are warranted based on trends alone.

 Performance Metrics for Community Corrections